How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Resources/further reading:

-1. Here is a list of sample personas based on individuals that engage digitally with the National Archives of US Government.
+1. Here is a list of sample personas based on individuals who engage digitally with the National Archives of the US Government.

-2. If you have trouble defining a content marketing persona with some specific elements, you can try out building Persona Spectrum to map out situational struggles/pain points of your customers and providing solutions to use-cases that represent a significant gap in current services.
+2. If you have trouble defining a content marketing persona with some specific elements, you can try building a Persona Spectrum to map out your customers’ situational struggles/pain points and provide solutions to use cases that represent a significant gap in current services.

 6. Find Content Ideas Using Long Tail Keywords

-If you are still trying to figure out how to come up with blog topics, then this method can help.
-This trick is often overlooked by companies who have just begun their SEO activities.
+If you are still trying to figure out how to come up with blog topics, this method can help.
+Companies that have just begun their SEO activities often overlook this trick.

-The idea here is to find long tail keywords and use them as your SEO blog topics.
-Ranking for queries on these topics is generally easier as they have less competition but often requires deep knowledge of the subject.
+The idea here is to find long-tail keywords and use them as your SEO blog topics.
+Ranking for queries on these topics is generally easier as they have less competition but often require deep knowledge of the subject.

 The process:

-Find as many long tail keywords as possible.
+Find as many long-tail keywords as possible.
 This method requires you to have seed keywords.
-You can use tools such as keyword finder, ahrefs or SEMrush.
+You can use tools such as Keyword Finder, Ahrefs, or SEMrush.
 For long tail keywords, put up the filter for word count.
-Try with word count greater than 3,4 or 5.
+Try with a word count of more than 3,4, or 5.

-You can use Google search console to find long tail keywords.
+You can use the Google search console to find long-tail keywords.

 You can search for keywords such as “Keyword research for *”.
 Resultant keywords may include: